 Running your business requires choosing the right tools for you and your employees.
 In order to streamline work-related productivity, many organizations are migrating to cloud-based office suites.
-Specifically, Microsoft’s Office 365 and Google’s G Suite (formally known as Google Apps).
+Specifically, Microsoft’s Office 365 and Google’s GSuite (now known as Google Workspace).

 Both products boast a variety of helpful productivity tools and the latest remote collaboration technologies.
 While it’s impossible to say which one is “better”.
 This head-to-head comparison can help you decide which office suite is a better fit for your business.

-Office 365 and G Suite are suites, or packages, of powerful business tools that facilitate you and your employee’s day-to-day tasks using the cloud.
-They even provide business email addresses (i.e. firstname.lastname@example.org), along with apps for creating documents, spreadsheets, presentations, video conference calls, shared calendars, and notes.
+Office 365 and GSuite are packages, of powerful business tools that facilitate your day-to-day tasks using the cloud.
+They even provide business emails along with apps for creating documents, spreadsheets, presentations, video conference calls, shared calendars, and notes.

-In addition, storing information on Google or Microsoft servers, rather than your own via these suites, can also save your business a lot of money when it comes to IT costs and maintenance.
+In addition, storing information on Google or Microsoft servers, rather than your own via these suites, can also save your business a lot of money.

 Plans and Pricing